-Prior to the Service Mesh, in order to provide infrastructure functionality such as service discovery, load balancing, circuit breaking, fault injection, security monitoring, and distributed tracing for distributed systems such as microservices-based applications, a set of components and frameworks that provide these functionalities must be carefully chosen.
+Prior to the Service Mesh, in order to provide infrastructure functionality (e.g., service discovery, load balancing, circuit breaking, fault injection, security monitoring, authorization, and distributed tracing for distributed systems such as microservices-based applications), a set of components and frameworks that provide these functionalities must be carefully chosen.
 Some components will only work within certain frameworks, and frameworks themselves are tied to specific languages.
-Secondly the application service's code had to be modified to work with or be integrated with these components [8].
+Additionally, the application service's code must be modified to work with or be integrated into these components [8].

-In the case of Service Mesh, it does not matter in what technology or programming language the individual microservices are written since it operates at the container level.
-So if the microservices application developer develops for example, a HTTP server, he or she has complete freedom to choose any language: Java, C++, Rust, Go, NodeJS, Python, etc. It decouples application code from management of service-to-service communication.
-The application code doesn't need to know about network topology, service discovery, load balancing and connection management logic [9].
+In the case of Service Mesh, the technology or programming language in which the individual microservices are written do not matter since operation occurs at the network level.
+For example, if the microservices application developer develops an HTTP server, they have complete freedom to choose any language-Java, C++, Rust, Go, JavaScript, Python, etc. Service Mesh decouples application code from the management of service-to-service communication.
+The application code does not need to know about network topology, service discovery, load balancing, or connection management logic [9].
 Features like telemetry, traffic shaping, service discovery, and network policy control can be provided out of the box as well.

-Since Service Mesh is defined as a communication middleware, the next question that arises is: How is it different from any other distributed system middleware?
-The traditional middleware for distributed systems includes Application Delivery Controllers (ADCs), Load Balancers and API Gateways.
-It has been found that these middleware appliances, apart from heavy cost and operating overheads, are unsuitable in contexts where the application components they serve are in the form of loosely coupled modular microservices, since these components require finegrained capabilities and functionalities, such as dynamic discovery, which are not required by modules of monolithic applications.
+Since Service Mesh is defined as a communication middleware, the next question that arises is, "how does it differ from any other distributed system middleware?"
+The traditional middleware for distributed systems includes application delivery controllers (ADCs), load balancers, and API gateways.
+In addition to having heavy costs and operating overheads, these middleware appliances are unsuitable in contexts where the application components they serve are in the form of loosely coupled modular microservices since these components require fine-grained capabilities and functionalities, such as dynamic discovery, which are not required by modules of monolithic applications.

-In order to understand the unsuitability of traditional communication middleware components for distributed systems and the need for lightweight solutions for microservices-based application systems, we look at the nature of communications in those systems.
-These systems have clients of various types interfacing with an application that are made of up of a huge number of microservices.
-The communication traffic between the clients and any application service is called the "North-South" traffic and those between one microservice-to-another is called the "East-West" traffic.
-Because of the relatively high number of microservices as components in a microservices-based application compared to a monolithic application, the amount of east-west traffic is so high that only light-weight communication middleware, likea Service Mesh, can provide the acceptable level of performance for a production application.
+In order to understand the unsuitability of traditional communication middleware components for distributed systems and the need for lightweight solutions for microservices-based application systems, consider the nature of communications in those systems.
+Clients of various types interface with an application made up of a huge number of microservices.
+The communication traffic between the clients and any application service is called "north-south" traffic, and those between one microservice and another is called "east-west" traffic.
+Because of the relatively high number of microservices as components in a microservices-based application compared to a monolithic application, the amount of east-west traffic is so high that a lightweight communication middleware, such as the Service Mesh, is needed to provide an acceptable level of performance for a production application.

-Though a microservices-based application can be implemented purely as an enterprise application and not as a cloud service, it is often identified as a cloud-native application with a service-based architecture, application programming interface (API)-driven communications, container-based infrastructure, and a bias for DevOps (Combination of Development and Operations) processes such as continuous improvement, agile development, continuous delivery, and collaborative development among developers, quality assurance teams, security professionals, IT operations, and line-of-business stakeholders [3].
-Part of the reason for this perspective is that on-premises software development and deployment relies on a server-centric infrastructure with tightly integrated application modules, rather than on loosely coupled, services-based architectures with API-based communications.
+Though a microservices-based application can be implemented without a container and its associated orchestration service, it is often identified as a cloud-native application with a service-based architecture, API-driven communications, container-based infrastructure, and a bias for DevOps (i.e., development and operations) processes (e.g., continuous improvement, agile development, continuous delivery, collaborative development among developers, quality assurance teams, security professionals, IT operations, and line-of-business stakeholders [3]).
+Part of the reason for this perspective is that monolithic software development and deployment relies on a server-centric infrastructure with tightly integrated application modules rather than on loosely coupled, services-based architectures with API-based communications.